Dog Signs & Symptoms

 In addition, I require the referral because your vet knows your animal’s health best!
 Your vet knows what care will best help your animal and what will not.
 Chiropractic adjustments are very safe with relatively few side effects, but there are some conditions where chiropractic is not the best treatment option or additional diagnostics are needed.
 Your vet will know this and help me provide the top-notch care your animal deserves.

 Chiropractic is NOT a replacement for traditional veterinary care.
 Chiropractic works in conjunction with and complementary to veterinary care.

 How long is a typical treatment plan?

-Animals tend to respond quickly to chiropractic care, so a typical treatment plan is 4-8 visits.
+Animals tend to respond quickly to chiropractic care, so a typical treatment plan is 4-8 visits in the acute phase.
 If we are not seeing results by then, patients are referred back to their primary veterinarian for additional diagnostics and care.